Is there a right way to practice minimalism with kids? What are the benefits of being a minimalist family?

 I consider ourselves to be a minimalist family.
 However, there are no rules to what a minimalist family looks like.

 Some die-hard minimalists may look at our home and think I’m crazy to even claim a stake in minimalism.
 Our kids have more than ten toys, and our home has more than 100 items in it.

-We also have a fairly large house for the purpose of entertaining and hosting guests.
+We also have a comfortably-sized home.
 I still like to state we practice minimalism.
 Why?